steveseguin/vdo.ninja/README.md

-#### ⚠ Notice!
+### ⚠ Notice!
 We've rebranded from OBS.Ninja to VDO.Ninja - still all else the same though  ✨
+OBS.Ninja links will start redirecting to VDO.Ninja automatically on January 14th, 2022.
+If there are issues, simply refresh both the sender and viewer-side links or rename your links from obs.ninja to vdo.ninja.

 <img src="https://user-images.githubusercontent.com/2575698/124821455-bbfec580-df3c-11eb-9641-3d036cdd6c41.png" data-canonical-src="https://user-images.githubusercontent.com/2575698/124821455-bbfec580-df3c-11eb-9641-3d036cdd6c41.png" width="200"  />